azazellochg/pytemscript/docs/components/index.rst

 Microscope class
 ----------------

 The :ref:`microscope` class provides the main interface to the microscope.
-It can be used to connect and operate the instrument directly or over the network.
+It is used to connect to the instrument locally or over the network.

 Events
 ------

-You can receive events from user buttons when using the local client on the microscope PC.
+You can receive events from hand panel buttons when using the local client on the microscope PC.
 See :ref:`events` page for details.

 Enumerations
 ------------